hagenburger/staticmatic/README.markdown

 All of the pages are parsed and wrapped up in application.haml and put into the site directory.

+## Additional mime types

+You can add additional file types (other than HTML or CSS) in your `src/configuration.rb`:

+    configuration.mime_types[:rss] = 'application/rss+xml'
+    configuration.mime_types[:xml] = 'application/xml'

+Files named `filename.rss.haml` will be previewed with the right mime type and build with the right extention as `filename.rss`.

 ## Templates

 StaticMatic adds a few helpers to the core Haml helpers: